Queens New York City comes alive as the 7th Annual Groovin in the Park Concert 2017 is set for June 25, 2017.

 Next on stage, he’s known to his fans as Mr. Singy Singy, the man the tenor vocal style, he has written one of the best Reggae Song that was ever recorded according to Music Insiders and fans alike.
 Receiving numerous awards including Excellence in Music and Entertainment, he is Tarrus Riley.

 As the concert comes together, all the acts are ready to go.
 One of the things that make this year’s concert so special is that, for the first time at Groovin in the Park, there will be a Symphony Orchestra.
-Yes that is correct, a 17-man orchestral ensemble accompanied by a Choir.
-Stay in your seat people, that’s not all, this Orchestra is been directed by former member of Reggae Internationally acclaimed band, “Third World.”
-You remember Third World, originally formed in 1973 by keyboardist Michael “Ibo” Cooper and guitarist/cellist Steven “Cat” Coore.
+Yes, that is correct, a 17-man orchestral ensemble accompanied by a Choir.
+Stay in your seat people, that’s not all, this Orchestra is been directed by a former member of Reggae Internationally acclaimed band, “Third World.”
+You remember Third World, originally formed in 1973 by keyboardist Michael “Ibo” Cooper and guitarist/cellist Steven “Cat” Coore

 At the official launching of Groovin in the Park 2017, some of the artists were on hand to promote the show.
-With segment of the concert paying tribute to Jamaica’s “Rock Steady Era”, it was important that certain artist was there.
+With a segment of the concert paying tribute to Jamaica’s “Rock Steady Era”, it was important that certain artist was there.
 Mr. Rock Steady himself, Mr. Ken Boothe was there.
 Singer Leroy Sibbles also known for creating baselines playing his Bass Guitar in studio sessions was on hand.
 Then there was the Big Ship Captain, Mr. Freddie McGregor alongside Reggae singer Lloyd Park and bass player of “Lloyd Parks and We the People” Band.
 While Mr. Toaster, microphone chanter himself, known to his fans as U-Roy or Daddy U-Roy was not there, he will be in the park on June 25th.